Consumers look to move their essential items shopping to online post COVID-19

 Out-of-stocks are still happening

-As consumer demand for certain product categories has increased, for example, lawn and garden products, DIY home projects and outdoor recreation, retailers are being put to the test having to find new ways to quickly fill supply gaps by tapping into a broader and more diverse network than they are currently supporting.
-Out-of-stocks stir agitation and cause stress for consumers; it is something that retailers can easily avoid with the right approach.
+As consumer demand for certain product categories has increased, for example, lawn & garden products, DIY home projects and outdoor recreation, retailers are being put to the test having to find new ways to quickly fill supply gaps by tapping into a broader and more diverse network than they are currently supporting.
+Out-of-stocks stir agitation and causes stress for consumers; it is something that retailers can easily avoid with the right approach.
 Today, 75% of people said that they have searched for an item to purchase online, only to find that it was out of stock.
 By tapping into digital inventory and executing on proper resource planning and logistics execution, retailers could potentially have no sell-outs at all, enabling them to keep customers happy and maintain their brand promise.

-Kerbside pickup is here to stay
+Curbside pickup is here to stay

 Convenience plays an overwhelmingly large role in customer satisfaction, and now safety is something that consumers are taking seriously and is something retailers need to consider.
-59% of consumers said they are more likely to use kerbside pickup following the COVID-19 crisis, signalling an adoption of social distancing that might become more prominent once the pandemic subsides.
+59% of consumers said they are more likely to use curbside pickup following the COVID-19 crisis, signalling an adoption of social distancing that might become more prominent once the pandemic subsides.
 Providing more ways for contactless shopping gives physical stores the ability to provide what a customer needs quickly while reducing shipping costs and increasing brand loyalty.

 Home delivery is still the safest option during COVID-19